petercoles/laravel-google-analytics-tracking/readme.md

 Instead this does the ridiculously straightforward task of extracting your Google Analytics tracking ID from your Laravel .env file and injecting it into the a Blade view intended for inclusion in your base layout.

-The only wrinkle is that if you don't set the tracking ID in your .env file the Google script won't be included in your site, which can be marginally useful for development environments.
+The only wrinkle is that if you don't set the tracking ID in your .env file the Google script won't be included in your site.
+This is deliberate as it can be marginally useful for development and staging environments.

 ## Installation